riskportal/risk/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17257417.svg)](https://doi.org/10.5281/zenodo.17257417)
 ![Tests](https://github.com/riskportal/risk/actions/workflows/ci.yml/badge.svg)

-**RISK** (Regional Inference of Significant Kinships) is a next-generation tool for biological network annotation and visualization.
+**Regional Inference of Significant Kinships** (**RISK**) is a next-generation tool for biological network annotation and visualization.
 It integrates community detection algorithms, rigorous overrepresentation analysis, and a modular framework for diverse network types.
 RISK identifies biologically coherent relationships within networks and generates publication-ready visualizations, making it a useful tool for biological and interdisciplinary network analysis.

 For a full description of RISK and its applications, see:
 <br>